ParsaJafarian/economic-calculator/README.md

 9. [Output images](#output-images)
 10. [How git was used](#how-git-was-used)

+## User's guide

+On account of being carefully designed, our program is very simple to use.
+To begin, select the economic function that you are interested in using.
+The buttons are on the top of the form, on the left of the screen.
+Fill in all the fields.
+When you are done, submit the form by clicking 'claculate'.
+You will find this button below the form.
+A table will appear below the form and a graph to the right.
+To see the 'about' page of our app, go to Help -> About.
+To export the table to excel or to File -> Export.
+Have fun!

 ## Troubleshooting

 We preface this by saying that a lot of tests have been run on this app to make it as rigid and polished as possible.
 However, with every technology can arise a series of issues.
 In our case, to prevent any errors, we recommend running the project in the IntelliJ IDE.
 This is the environment we used to create it.